5 Abandoned Mines You Can Visit Today

 Virginia City – Montana

-For true Deadwood fans, Virginia City is a must-visit, an abandoned town near Yellowstone National Park which has stayed looking the way it always has, ever since the gold rush of 1863.
-It's now a National Historic Landmark, which functions as an open-air museum.
-Half of the town's 300 structures were built prior to 1900 and many sit side by side with more modern restaurants and gift shops.
-It's a classic example of a mining town which aficionados of the genre should put on their 'must visit' list.
+For true Deadwood fans, Virginia City is a must-visit, an abandoned town near Yellowstone National Park still looks the way it always has since the Gold Rush of 1863.
+It’s now a National Historic Landmark, which functions as an open-air museum.
+Half of the town’s 300 structures were built prior to 1900 and many sit side by side with more modern restaurants and gift shops.
+It’s a classic example of a mining town which aficionados of the genre should put on their ‘must visit’ list.

 Maggie Mine – Calico, California